Thant248/music_app/README.md

 Open your web browser and navigate to `http://localhost:8080` to access the Music application.

-if they are any issues, please run the following command after creating the jar file
+if there is any issue, please run the following command after creating the jar file

 ```bash
 cd target